eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

      potential scale reduction factor, a.k.a.
 PSRF): are they all close to 1?
      If not, something is _horribly_ wrong.
 Consider respecifying or reparameterizing your model.
-   - the number of effective samples _per iteration_: does it fall drastically?
+   - the number of effective samples _per iteration_ (you may need to do the division yourself): does it fall drastically?
 If so, this means that we are exploring less efficiently the longer we let our chains run.
 Something bad is happening.
 Inspect the jointplots of your variables, and plot the divergent samples.
 Do they cluster anywhere in parameter space?
    - the sign and magnitude of the inferred values: do they make sense, or are they unexpected and unreasonable?
 This could indicate a poorly specified model.